rschristopher/rschristopher.github.io/src/references/nostr.md

  uses that prior generations would have only imagined in a sci-fi novel.

+!!! example "e.g."
-> Even reading this blog has likely triggered
-> dozens of surveillance trackers,
+    Even reading this blog has likely triggered dozens of surveillance trackers,
-> each adding data to your digital profile
+    each adding data to your digital profile
-> (the device you are using, how long you stayed
-> on this page, your physical location, mouse
-> and/or touchpad movements, everything) --
+    (the device you are using, how long you stayed on this page, your physical location, mouse and/or touchpad movements, everything) --
-> this profile is then sold, where yours and
-> billions of other profiles are endlessly
+    this profile is then sold, where yours and billions of other profiles are endlessly
-> compared and experimented via
+    compared and experimented via
-> machine learning models with
+    machine learning models with
-> predictions of what you'll buy next,
+    predictions of what you'll buy next,
-> where you'll go, who you'll likely vote for,
-> and of course: your level of conformity
-> into this draconian system that
+    where you'll go, who you'll likely vote for, and of course: your level of conformity into this draconian system that
-> no one asked for.
+    no one asked for.

-Meanwhile, if you use Nostr, you do so without any of the above.
-Nostr continues the tradition of a decentralized Internet.
+Meanwhile, Nostr continues the tradition of a decentralized Internet.
-There are identities only
- if you choose to reveal them.
+There are no identities other than what you choose to reveal.
 The default is
  complete privacy through pseudonyms -- specifically through public/private keys.

-Your "identity" in Nostr is simply a public key.
+An "identity" in Nostr is simply a public key.
-All messages are signed by the corresponding private keys.
+All messages are signed by a corresponding private key.
 You can create as many keys as you want.
 That is, as many pseudonyms as you want.
 You can even use new keys every time,